 - films that deal with the subject of confinement or were produced in circomstances of confinement

 These topics proposed are not exclusive.
 Other subjects relevant to the wider theme of sickness are welcome and will be equally considered.

 Do NOT send us links to fully download your film.
-We do not have the capacity to download thousands of films, so make sure your film is available for viewing on Vimeo or YouTube.
+We do not have the capacity to download thousands of films, so make sure your film is available for viewing on Vimeo, FilmFreeway or other online platforms.
 If the link is private please provide the code along with the submission.

 We do NOT accept films that require a screening fee.

 If your film is selected you will be asked to send a full HD version of it in an .mp4 format (H.264) through Dropbox or WeTransfer, for us to download.